 Ingredients: MCT Coconut Oil, INDSCBD oil, Nano -Vitamine A, -Vitamine B5, -Vitamine B6, -Vitamine B12, -Vitamine C, -Koper, -Zink.

-INDSCBD Oil Ingredients: Purified water, Broad Spectrum CBD oil, lipids, surfactants, fatty acids.
+INDSCBD Oil Ingredients: Purified water, Full Spectrum CannaBinoiD oil, lipids, surfactants, fatty acids.

 OUR IMMUNE SYSTEM: AN OVERVIEW